 You’ll most likely live in a German-speaking region in a suburban town, but some students are also placed in rural or urban areas.
 Swiss families can be very diverse but most are hard-working and thrifty, with only one or two children.
 Most families in Switzerland have pets, a cat or a dog.
 On weekends, people often take trips to visit extended family or friends.

-Language and school
+Language

 With four official languages (German, French, Italian, and Romansch), Switzerland is an ideal place for international education.